-Kessler Topaz Meltzer & Check, LLP Reminds TaskUs, Inc. Investors of Important Deadline in Securities Fraud Class Action Lawsuit and Encourages Investors with Substantial Losses to Contact the Firm
+Kessler Topaz Meltzer & Check, LLP Reminds TaskUs, Inc. Investors of Important Deadline in Securities Fraud Class Action Lawsuit and Encourages Investors With Substantial Losses to Contact the Firm

 WHAT CAN I DO?

-TaskUsinvestors may, no later than April 25, 2022 seek to be appointed as a lead plaintiff representative of the class through Kessler Topaz Meltzer & Check, LLP or other counsel, or may choose to do nothing and remain an absent class member.
-Kessler Topaz Meltzer & Check, LLP encourages TaskUs investors who have suffered significant losses to contact the firm directly to acquire more information.
+TaskUsinvestors may, no later than April 25, 2022 seek to be appointed as a lead plaintiff representative of the class through Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP or other counsel, or may choose to do nothing and remain an absent class member.
+Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP encourages TaskUs investors who have suffered significant losses to contact the firm directly to acquire more information.

 WHO CAN BE A LEAD PLAINTIFF?